dgaydukov/exchange-core/README.md

 As you see you can use different test classes for each interface that you class implements.

 ### Test coverage
-Test coverage is the most important thing in any app, so here we covered our core part a lot with both unit testing & integration testing.
+Test coverage is the most important thing in any app, so here we covered our application with all test cases.
-There are 2 types of tests in this project:
+There are 4 types of tes coverage:
-* unit tests - where we test only source code.
-All code except `MatchingEngine` covered by unit tests.
+* unit test
+* integration test
+* performance test
+* architectural test
+Let's dive with more details into each of test set

+#### Unit test
+In unit tests we test only source code.
+Most of your code should be covered by unit test.
+They are fast to run, cause we don't need to start the app, we test the code.
+They take like 80% of overall test coverage.
+In this app all code except `MatchingEngine` covered by unit tests.
+And we can't test `MatchingEngine` class with unit test, cause it's running app that start threads and read messages, this is not a class that you can mock.
+So we have to write integration test for it.
+The basic rule, if class can be easily mocked, we should use unit test for it.
+Since we have 2 order books - and both implement same interface and are expected to behave the same way, I've created [parametrized test](/src/test/java/com/exchange/core/matching/orderbook/OrderBookTest.java) where I run all the tests at the same time for 2 order books, using Junit `@ParameterizedTest` annotation.

+#### Integration test
-* integration test - where we actually run the app, send incoming messages & listen for outgoing.
+integration test - where we actually run the app, send incoming messages & listen for outgoing.
 Good candidate here is `MatchingEngine` class.
 Cause to test it you have to run it, provide 2 queues and send messages into `inbound` queue and verify that you receive messages in the `outbound` queue.

-* Since we have 2 order books - and both implement same interface and are expected to behave the same way, I've created [parametrized test](/src/test/java/com/exchange/core/matching/orderbook/OrderBookTest.java#L26) where I run all the tests at the same time for 2 orderbooks, using Junit `@ParameterizedTest` annotation
+#### Performance test
 Performance testing - this is integration test that measures system performance overall.
 It should be integration, cause you need to actually run your system end-to-end, and then put extreme load into it and measure performance.
 I've created [MatchingEnginePerformanceTest](/src/test/java/performance/MatchingEnginePerformanceTest.java) that measures 2 things:
 * TPS - how many messages/orders system can handle per second
 * latency - what is average latency per single request.
 Here we measure end-to-end latency from the moment user send his order to our system and to the point when he received message back (in case of order - message would be execution report).
 If you dig into latency test you would notice that 90% of time is taken by adding and matching the order.
 If you run `latencyTest` you will notice that `ArrayOrderBook` performs way faster then `MapOrderBook`.
 If you look into test results it shows, that array-based order book performs on average better, due to native manipulation with data in array, where in `MapOrderBook` we are using java `TreeMap` which on average performs slower then array.
 See test results below for comparison (we send 1 million orders at once through the loop):